VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 and then print the difference between those times (ie how long the test took to run).
-Likewise `time_all_tests` will get the time before the first test is run, `yield` to *all* the tests, get the time after the last test has run, and report the differnce (ie, the time it took for all the tests to run).
+Likewise `time_all_tests` will get the time before the first test is run, `yield` to *all* the tests, get the time after the last test has run, and report the difference (ie, the time it took for all the tests to run).

 ## 6. Testing python exceptions

 Your code might generate exceptions, either intentionally with `raises ERROR`, or unintentionally with an error raised by a dependent library or the standard library.
-To test exceptions in your code, use a `with pytest.raises(ERROR)` contxt block.
+To test exceptions in your code, use a `with pytest.raises(ERROR)` context block.
 Lets see an example:

 In `example.py`: